COVID-19 in Murray Bridge and surrounds

 In the Coorong, that number remains below five, though there have been 22 new cases reported in the past week and a half.

-Just 49 new cases were reported over the past fortnight, and 12 remained active on Friday.
+Not much has changed in Murray Bridge; just 49 new cases were reported over the past fortnight, and 12 remained active on Friday.

 There were 17 new cases in the Coorong district, of which less than five remained active.

 All of those figures were comparable to the previous fortnight.